BRIDAL MAKEUP ARTISTRY

 How far do you travel?

 Anywhere & everywhere!
-We've created unique bridal looks in Hampshire, Kent, Sussex, Cotswolds, the Isle of Bute... the list is endless.
-Based in London/Surrey, Laura is used to travelling all over London, the surrounding counties and abroad if wished.
+I've worked across the UK and beyond... the list is endless.
+Based in Greater London, I'm is used to travelling all over London, the surrounding counties and abroad if wished.

 Do you offer bridal makeup lessons?

-Yes, CROWN + MUSE offer professional bridal makeup lessons.
-Much like a trial, we will arrange a date prior to your wedding date to run through all the techniques and essential products you'll require to feel confident on the day applying your own makeup.
-Laura will create a personalised face chart for you with step-by-step guidance to assist you on the wedding day.
+Yes, I offer professional bridal makeup lessons.
+Much like a trial, I will arrange a date prior to your wedding date to run through all the techniques and essential products you'll require to feel confident on the day applying your own makeup.
+After the lesson, I create a personalised face chart for you with step-by-step guidance to assist you on the wedding day.